I'm an introvert

 I try to care deeply about little

 Commit to a few people who are dear to me, doing things one by one, holding up priorities.
-I once tried to pursue them all at once, didn't end up pretty.
+I once tried to pursue them all, didn't end up pretty.
 Running away.
 Broken trusts.
 Broken promises.
 Broken relationships.
 False words.
 Superficial.
 Shallow results.
 Burning bridges.
 The guilt still haunts me sometimes.
-I don't want to spend my years living insincere life.
+I don't want to spend my remaining years living insincere life.

 More trivias:

-I love to drink tea so much, it's an obsession.
+I love to drink tea.
+It's an obsession.

 I want to learn lots of stuffs.
-Literature, languages, approaches to life, and why the world works like it does.
+Literature, languages, why we do what we do, and why the world works like it does.

 I believe in mercy and non-violence, but this quote bothers me.